-Incorporated by Royal Charter, 1847.
+Incorporated by RoyalCharter, 1847.
+Theorperated by Royal Charter, 1847.

-LETTERS of OREDIT and BILLS issued upon Adelaide, Port Adelaide, and Gawler.
+LETTERS of CREDIT and BILLS issued upon Adelaide, Port Adelaide, and Gawler.
 Approved drafts negotiated and sent for collection.
 Every description of Banking business is also conducted direct with Victoria, New South Wales, and the other Australian Colonies, through the Company's Agents.
-Apply at 51, Old Broad-street, London, E.C.
-WILLIAM PURDY, Manager.
+Apply at 54, Old Broad-street, London, E.C.

+WILLIAM DURDY Manager WILLIAM PURDY, Manager.

 BANK OF DEPOSIT, Established A.D.
 1844.
+ANK OF DEFOSIT, Established A.B.
+1844.

-3, Pall-Mall East, Loudon.
-Parties desirous of INVESTING MONEY are requested to examine the Plan of the BANK OF DEPOSIT, by which a high rate of Interest may be obtained with ample security.
+3, Pall-Mall East, London.
+Parties desirous of INVESTING MONEY are requested to examine the Plan of the Bank of Deposit, by which a high rate of Interest may be obtained with ample security.
 The Interest is payable in January and July.

 PETER MORRISON, Managing Director.
 Forms for opening Accounts sent free on application.